pact-foundation/pact-ruby/README.md

 # Pact

-TODO: Write a gem description
+Define a pact between service consumers and providers

 ## Installation